 Here is our record of the quantities of kitten food our cat Billy ate at this stage

-He has two different types of wet food at the moment
+He had two different types of wet food:

 - Thrive kitten food: chicken

 - Lucy’s Kitchen kitten food